Why should you think about a career in electrical engineering?

-There’s a huge benefit to the large demand for electrical engineers - the need is worldwide.
-You’ll have plenty of opportunities to travel with such a versatile qualification.
+There’s demand - There’s a huge benefit to the large demand for electrical engineers - the need is worldwide.
+You’ll are likely to have plenty of opportunities to travel and work remotely.
 A lot of electrical engineering jobs allow you to work in various places a few times a year too.
+If this element is of interest to you, it’s worth asking employers about travel in the interview stages.

-It’ll never get boring.
-New electrical devices (industry and consumer based) are invented every day.
-By the time you’ve invented or developed something, it’ll be out of date by the next day.
-Things are changed around and new ideas for improvement and further innovation are always needed, and you’ll have a good time by being part of the next pioneering piece of technology.
+It’ll never get boring - New electrical devices (industry and consumer based) are invented and created every day.
+More often than not, as soon as something goes to market, businesses are looking for the next big thing or a way to make the existing model better.
+Ideas are changed and new ideas for improvement and further innovation are always needed, and you’ll have a good time by being part of the next pioneering piece of technology.

 - The ability to analyse problems and find solutions quickly using both theory and practical solution methods